edunham/site/drafts/kangaroos.rst

 A new student, Dave, joined after Bill left.
 Dave started out being able to only jump 1 meter and was able to jump 5 meters by the time he'd been at the school for 4 years.
-Dave knew that Claire could always jump 2 meters further than him while they were in school together.
+Dave knew that Claire could always jump 2 meters farther than him while they were in school together.
 Dave heard stories from Claire about Bill and Aggie, who could both jump even farther than her!

 .. figure:: /_static/kangaroos6.jpg